zentrope/embed/doc/reference.md

 ## Math functions

 (**+** num<sub>1</sub> num<sub>2</sub> ... num<sub>n</sub>) → num
-> Returns the sum of all the numeric parameters.
+> Returns the sum if all the numeric parameters.

 (**-** num<sub>1</sub> num<sub>2</sub> ... num<sub>n</sub>) → num
 > Returns the result of subtracting each number from the previous number.